Cightline/mqtt_lcd/README.md

 # mqtt_lcd
-Code for my Raspberry Pi LCD MQTT LCD
+Code for my Raspberry Pi weather/MQTT LCD

 This program was made for the 16x2 character LCD from Adafruit (https://www.adafruit.com/product/782).